stablecog/stablecog/src/lib/md/our-first-big-update.md

 ## A Better System

-We've overhauled our system to make it more robust, and scalable.
+We've overhauled our system to make it more robust and scalable.
 We're also using NVIDIA A100s now, which are significantly faster.
 Since they are so fast, we can finally make generating 4 images at a time the default.
 We've made the new system open-source like before: [github.com/stablecog](https://github.com/stablecog).

 ## Using Cloud Storage